M1 Series Modular Transceiver

 A complete M1 DDS Controller solution is now available, and will allow full control of the M1 modules functions and power switching requirements.
 The HF-DDS software has been modified to suit the M1 Transceiver functions, and can be used with either the AD9850/51 or AD9954 DDS chips.
 The M1 DDS controller directly interfaces with the Mini-Kits AD9851 or AD9951/54 DDS Kits, but for the best performance the AD9951-54 is recommended as it produces very low birdies that generally cannot be heard when tuning across quiet bands.

-1/ Unfortunately due to a very high work load I am still attempting to put the transceiver into a Hammond 1401P enclosure.
-I understand that there are many constructors that are waiting to see how the complete hardware all comes together and to see a final product.
+1/ \ I understand that there are many constructors that are waiting to see how the complete hardware all comes together and to see a final product.
 An Excel calculator can now be downloaded to guide constructors on what might be required including the costs.

 It is important to layout the modules logically with regards to the distances required between the modules and other hardware like the S-meter and potentiometers etc that might require clearance inside the enclosure.
 You also need to take into account with keeping any high gain RF stages away from lower level RF stages and also keeping the micro-controller and DDS away from the receiver.
 As the pictures shop below, the mounting of the boards into the enclosure has finally started.
 Most of the receiver circuitry has been mounted onto the top of an aluminium chassis giving plenty of clearance around the modules for cable wiring.

 It was decided to try using a thick laminate to create a front panel which can easily be updated at low cost if something needs to be changed.
-A full size prototype front panel can be downloaded here in PDF format, and below is the prototype panel using 300 x 2 micron laminate on thick paper.
-The front panel was designed using Autosketch, and I am happy to email a copy of the file if you want to make changes to design your own front panel.
+A full size prototype front panel can be downloaded here in PDF format or in Autosketch format, and below is the prototype panel using 300 x 2 micron laminate on thick paper.
 The results so far are very pleasing, and allows easy changes to the front panel which are low cost compared to screen printing.
 The paper was cut out for the LCD display which makes a very nice clear laminate window.

 The S-Meter scale is from the M0MTJ website.
 It took some time to scale it using Publisher before it was printed using semi gloss vinal on a color laser printer.
 Click the picture if you want to download a high resolution picture..